NinaK7/CNN-model-for-molecular-detection/README.md

 uv sync -U
 uv run pytest
 ```
 which will create a 'cianna-demo' virtual environment.
-The framework can then be loaded with
+The framework can then be loaded in python with :

 ```shell
 import CIANNA